drewadams/comfrt-test/readme.md

 Comprehensive E2E test automation suite for Comfrt's Shopify store, covering core purchase flows with error handling and accessibility validation.

+**Note:** I limited my time on this to ~6 hours.
+There is still quite a bit I'd like to have gotten to.

 ## Installation

 ```bash